Can't find an answer to your question in the rules? Try the PT Practice FAQs.

 As mandated by the Practice Act, the PT Board adopts rules to govern the practice of physical therapy in the State.
 Rules are adopted, changed and repealed in response to developments in physical therapy practice, administrative changes, or legislative mandates.
 The rules are established as minimum standards, to ensure that the public is adequately protected.

 The rulemaking process takes about six months, from proposal to effective date.
 The Board meets three or four times a year; in almost all cases, the Board will propose a rule at one meeting and vote on its adoption (with or without changes) at the next meeting.
-The rule automatically goes into effect 20 days after the adoption is published in the Texas Register, unless otherwise stated.
+The rule automatically goes into effect 20 days after filing the notice of adoption with the Texas Register, unless otherwise stated.